lilalunex/casino-simulation/README.md

 ---

+## Features

+- You can simulate days in your casino
+- Visitors come to your Casino to play games
+- Your casino has the games: Roulette, Black Jack & Slots
+- There are calculations happening for every type of game
+- Visitor stop playing after ~21-30 rounds per game
+- Every visitor just plays one type of game
+- Random Events

+---

+## Numbers used for simulation

+- Visitors per Day: 50 - 200 visitors
+- Budget to play per Visitor: 50 - 10.000 €
+- Visitor chance to play game:
+  - 20% Roulette
+  - 30% Black Jack
+  - 50% Slots
+- Visitors plays just one type of game
+- Visitors stops playing after ~21-30 times

+---

 ## Maybe useful Information

 Programmed on Windows WSL (Maybe important fo know if this doesn't work on your machine at first).